Volumetrics-io/documentation/source/pages/03Contribute.md

 ---
 # Contribute to `mrjs`

 As an open source project, there are a lot of opportunities to participate in mrjs.
-What are you interested in?
-Try a few!

 All work happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

+---

 ## Help reporting bugs